WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 To address these problems, COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
 Its goals are to establish open, free, and easy ways to claim attribution, add metadata, license works, mediate IP disputes, and authenticate claims of others.
-Furthermore, there should be global agreement at the data level without the need for centralized control.
+Furthermore, the group believes that there should be global agreement at the data level without the need for centralized control.

 A recent, more concrete, endeavor of the group has been to write a specification for handling digital licensing of intellectual property on immutable ledgers.
 It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline.
 It outlines technologies that could be leveraged for implementation and structure of a specification for all involved parties: creators, rights holders, consumers, developers, etc. The protocol is to be technology-opinionated, but ledger-agnostic.

 ## The COALA IP Protocol